 Can I tell you what's messed up about James Bond?
 Shaken, not stirred, will get you cold water with a dash of gin and dry vermouth.
 The reason you stir it with a special spoon is so not to chip the ice.
 James is ordering a weak martini and being snooty about it.

-And you find out in Quantum of Solace that Bond developed his taste for a certain kind of vodka martini because it was the drink he made up on the spot to impress Vesper.
+- And in Quantum of Solace, Craig!Bond developed his taste for a certain kind of vodka martini because it was the drink he made up on the spot to impress Vesper.
 So every time he's ordering that particular drink, he's doing it in the memory of his dead girlfriend.

-In Diamonds Are Forever Blofeld is suddenly a comical villain after being cold and menacing in the previous films.
+- In Diamonds Are Forever Blofeld is suddenly a comical villain after being cold and menacing in the previous films.
 But perhaps this is because he has snapped due to his many great defeats; in both the books and the films he takes a lot of pride in his work, and his ego has clearly been damaged by now.
 He acts insanely and impulsively throughout the film, for example dressing in drag and making two girls guard a very important prisoner who is easily rescued.
 It seems that now he is so far gone that he does a lot of what he does just for kicks, like The Joker.

-In Diamonds Are Forever, we never get a definitive answer as to why Blofeld is suddenly making doubles of himself and having corrective surgery once again.
+- In Diamonds Are Forever, we never get a definitive answer as to why Blofeld is suddenly making doubles of himself and having corrective surgery once again.
 (The first time presumably to turn from Donald Pleasence in You Only Live Twice to Telly Savalas in On Her Majesty's Secret Service) The good thing is, there doesn't seem to be one sole reason.
 You can go with the obvious, and that, once knowing that Bond survived his assassination at the end of OHMSS and that his wife is dead, Blofeld probably realised that he had woken a sleeping dragon and that Bond would come after him, so having surgery AND doubles made up to throw 007 off his scent while he re-established himself elsewhere. or you can go with the other theory that due to having so many schemes and plans running concurrently across the globe, Blofeld realised he couldn't keep his eye on everything at one, and he probably isnt too trustworthy to let someone else oversee his plan, so have doubles made and sent to various locations to make sure that the plans would run as if you carried them out yourself.

 - In The Living Daylights Whitaker is said to be a failed student of West Point and a strategic moron, but within his mansion include a number of generals... and Adolf Hitler, a man who made a number of stupid decisions during World War II.
 Whitaker looks up to him, no wonder he's a failure

-So there's this James Bond game for the Game Boy.
+- So there's this James Bond game for the Game Boy.
 In it, you spend some time in a black market, where you need to trade various items to various people until you finally end up with the item you need.
 One fellow, when spoken to, says "I could help you immensely if you could only find me a small red fish."
 I finished the level without finding said fish, but I thought it might be an optional item, of which the game has a few.
 I didn't spend much time expressly trying to find it, but I did ultimately explore every corner of that market (and also poked around the water a little in previous levels), and it didn't take me long to conclude that no such fish existed.
 It did, however, take me nine years to suddenly get the joke.
 A small red fish.
 It's a RED HERRING! -Hyper Z